Finnish president says undersea gas and telecom cables damaged by ‘external activity’

 In September 2022, the Nord Stream gas pipelines running between Germany and Russia in the Baltic Sea were hit by explosions in an incident deemed to be a sabotage.
 A total of four gas leaks were discovered on the Nord Stream 1 and Nord Stream 2 pipelines.
 The case remains unsolved.

-___ Associated Press writer Jan M. Olsen in Copenhagen, Denmark, contributed to this report
+___ Associated Press writer Jan M. Olsen in Copenhagen, Denmark, Lorne Cook in Brussels and David McHugh in Frankfurt, Germany contributed to this report